Bam Margera: Jackass firing

-On May 25, 2021, it was reported that Tremaine had filed a temporary restraining order against Margera, due to the latter's harassment of both Tremaine and Knoxville via Instagram.
+On May 25, 2021, it was reported that Jeff Tremaine had filed a temporary restraining order against Margera, due to the latter's harassment of both Tremaine and Knoxville via Instagram.
 Tremaine was granted an additional three-year restraining order, extended to Tremaine's wife and children, after Margera allegedly sent the family death threats.
 On August 9, 2021, Margera filed a lawsuit against Tremaine, Knoxville, Jonze, Paramount, MTV, Dickhouse Entertainment, and Gorilla Flicks, alleging that he was wrongfully fired from the production of Jackass Forever.

 On January 12, 2022, Knoxville said that, despite the ongoing lawsuit, Margera would still appear in Jackass Forever in one scene he filmed for the movie prior to him being fired.
-They came with a settlement after Margera asked to dismiss the lawsuit on April 14, 2022.
+All parties eventually came to a settlement after Margera asked to dismiss the lawsuit on April 14, 2022.
 The terms of the settlement remain private.
-Margera eventually appeared in the film in one scene filmed before his termination as well as being heard in other scene and in archival footage.
+Margera eventually appeared in the film in one scene filmed before his termination, as well as being heard in another scene and in archival footage.

-Following the settlement, Margera ruled out any future involvements with his former Jackass colleagues or any future Jackass projects, stating that Knoxville and Tremaine "ruined the legacy" of the franchise.
-However, he and Steve-O remain friends.
+Following the settlement, Margera ruled out any future involvements with his former Jackass colleagues or any future Jackass projects, claiming that Knoxville and Tremaine "ruined the legacy" of the franchise.
+However, he still remains on good terms with the rest of the cast and crew.

+On January 8, 2026, Jackass: Best and Last was officially announced by Knoxville, and was released theatrically on June 26, 2026.
+Due to his experience on Jackass Forever, Margera stated that he will not film any new material for the upcoming film.
+However, he gave the filmmakers consent to include him through old archive, and unused footage.
+He was invited to the red carpet premiere of Jackass: Best and Last, but declined the offer due to a prior engagement.
+Despite this, he still wished for the films' success.